-An economically distressed county or community is defined in section 288.0656, F.S., under the Rural Economic Development Initiative (REDI).
-An economically distressed, or "financially disadvantaged small community" is also defined in section 403.1838(2), F.S.
-For more information, visit www.floridajobs.org/business-growth-and-partnerships/rural-and-economic-development-initiative/rural-definition/rural-communities or call (850) 717-8506.
+An economically distressed county or community is defined in s.
+288.0656, F.S., under the Rural Economic Development Initiative (REDI).
+An economically distressed, or "financially disadvantaged small community" is also defined in s.
+403.1838(2), F.S.
+Visit www.floridajobs.org/business-growth-and-partnerships/rural-and-economic-development-initiative/rural-definition/rural-communities or call (850) 717-8506 for more information.